cbeyls/MediaSession2MQTT/README.md

 Test your connection by clicking on "Test Connection".

-Next, specify the QOS level you need for MQTT messsages (QOS 0 should be enough for most local connections).
+Next, specify the QOS level you need for MQTT messages (QOS 0 should be enough for most local connections).

 Then, change the device id if you have more than one device connecting to the MQTT broker (default is `1`).